wp-plugins/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.5.5 =
+* content templates now support iterators for group and field indexes

 = 0.5.4 =
 * added a gallery shortcode for "image media" and "alt_image" fields